wfgm5k2d/anyllm-cli/README.md

 # AnyLLM CLI Binary Build Guide

+## Cross-Platform Builds (Linux, macOS)

+The build process described in this guide is nearly identical for both Linux and macOS.
+The only difference is the `spc` (static-php-cli) binary itself, which is platform-specific.

+-   **For macOS:** The `spc` binary included in this repository is for macOS.
+You can proceed with the instructions below.
+-   **For Linux:** To build on Linux, you must first replace the `spc` binary with the correct one for your Linux architecture.

+**Steps for Linux Build:**

+1. From within your Linux environment, download the appropriate `spc` binary.
+    -   **Linux x86_64:**
+        ```bash
+        curl -fsSL -o spc https://dl.static-php.dev/static-php-cli/spc-bin/nightly/spc-linux-x86_64
+        ```
+    -   **Linux aarch64 (ARM):**
+        ```bash
+        curl -fsSL -o spc https://dl.static-php.dev/static-php-cli/spc-bin/nightly/spc-linux-aarch64
+        ```
+2. Make the new binary executable:
+    ```bash
+    chmod +x ./spc
+    ```
+3. After that, follow all the steps in this guide exactly as written.
+The rest of the process is the same.

+---

 This guide provides step-by-step instructions on how to build a standalone executable binary for the AnyLLM CLI tool.
 This binary will allow you to run AnyLLM without a system-wide PHP installation, making it highly portable.

 ## Why Build a Binary?